baileyvw/my-chef-nginx-recipe/README.md

-nstall chefDK:
+Ok, this is how create a simple nginx cookbook for Chef.
+For this example I don’t use chef-server, but i work directly on the machine.
+In my case the machine is a Vagrant VM based on Ubuntu/xenial64, but i think that you can use a VPS or Cloud service and others Linux OS.

+As first thing to do, we must install ChefDK on our machine:

 ```
 curl https://omnitruck.chef.io/install.sh | sudo bash -s -- -P chefdk -c stable
 ```

-create a folder named cookbooks where i will go to insert the my coobooks:
+Then we have to create a folder called cookbooks where we will go to insert our cookbooks:
 ```
 mkdir cookbooks
 ```

-inside the cookbooks folder I create my first cookbook named mynginx:
+inside the cookbooks folder we create our first cookbook named mynginx:
 ```
 cd cookbooks
 ```